moiseevigor/moiseevigor.github.io/_posts/2026-04-28-geometry-of-seeing-elastica-jacobi.md

 description: >
-  Deriving Euler's elastica from the Pontryagin Maximum Principle on SE(2): the pendulum equation, three curve families (inflectional, non-inflectional, Euler spiral), their Jacobi elliptic parametrisations, and the period 4K(k²).
+  Deriving Euler's elastica from the Pontryagin Maximum Principle on SE(2): the pendulum equation, three curve families (inflectional, non-inflectional, borderline elastica), their Jacobi elliptic parametrisations, and the period 4K(k²).
 series: geometry-of-seeing
 series_title: "Geometry of Seeing"
 series_part: 2